rawveg/intellillm-playground/README.md

 Create a travel itinerary for {{Name}} visiting {{City|select:Paris,London,Tokyo,New York}} in {{Month|month}} {{Year|year}}.

-Include the following activities: {{Activities|multiselect:Museums,Restaurants,Parks,Shopping,Nightlife}}
+Include the following activities: {{Activities|multiselect:Museums,Restaurants,Parks,Shopping,Nightlife}} <!-- Renders as a checkbox group for better usability -->

 ## System Prompt
 You are a travel expert specializing in creating personalized itineraries.
 The traveler's name is {{Name}} and they are {{Age|number}} years old.